ARMmbed/BLEIntros/Docs/Introduction/DevIntro.md

 ____

 <a name="uribeaconsample">
-###Quick sample one: URI Beacon
+###Quick sample one: UriBeacon
 </a>

 <span style="background-color:#E6E6E6; border:1px solid #000;display:block; height:100%; padding:10px">
-**Tip:** If you don’t know how to register your board, or how to work with the mbed compiler, please see the [extended URI Beacon tutorial](../mbed_Classic/URIBeacon.md).
+**Tip:** If you don’t know how to register your board, or how to work with the mbed compiler, please see the [extended UriBeacon tutorial](../mbed_Classic/URIBeacon.md).
 </span>

 You might want to start with a short [video](https://www.youtube.com/watch?v=vZ-_fZlV2-w&feature=youtu.be).